Asymptotic behaviour for a class of non-monotone delay differential systems with applications: Introduction

 \smal

 In the present paper, the main idea is to take full advantage of the properties of the cooperative non-delayed linear system $x'(t)=A(t)x(t)$, to further analyse the large-time behaviour of solutions of system \eqref{i3}.
-Assuming very mild conditions on the coefficients, we show that the linear system $x'(t)=A(t)x(t)$ is exponentially asymptotically stable.
+We shall impose conditions on the coefficients of the linear system $x'(t)=A(t)x(t)$, in order to have its global exponential stability.
 This property and the monotonicity of $x'(t)=A(t)x(t)$ will play an important role in the study of \eqref{i3}.
-Although the nonlinearities \eqref{i2} are in general non-monotone, the techniques exploited here are largely based on results from the theory of monotone (semi-)dynamical systems (see \cite{Smith}), applied to some convenient auxiliary cooperative DDE systems.
+Although the nonlinearities \eqref{i2} are in general non-monotone, the techniques exploited here are largely based on results of comparison of solutions (see \cite{Smith}), applied to some convenient auxiliary cooperative DDE systems.
 This method is used to address the global asymptotic behaviour of solutions of system \eqref{i3}, in what concerns its dissipativity, uniform persistence and the global asymptotic stability of the null solution.

-This new approach allows to achieve general results for a large family of non-monotone structured population models of the form \eqref{i3}, under very weak restrictions, and has relevant applications.
-We also hope that our approach and results can be used to further address other aspects of the global dynamics of \eqref{i3}.
 To some extent and in different frameworks, similar techniques have inspired the papers \cite{Faria14b, Faria15, Liu10,Liu11, Wang13}.
+Some relevant applications are given.
+We also hope that the present results can be used to further address other aspects of the global dynamics of \eqref{i3}.

 \smal